-Public Platform: Building on the work of Strategy 16, BCFNJC, BC and Canada will establish standards for data collection and reporting on progress and actions made to implement the IWJP and the various calls and recommendations from Indigenous women, girls, and 2S+ including the 231 Calls for Justice.

-- BCFNJC and BC will develop regular reporting protocols for all governmental ministries, police forces, and other relevant actors, to allow for ongoing assessment of progress.
-A centralized, accessible, transparent, and interactive platform will be developed to display these updates. - The public platform will also hold space to uphold all the previous and current work that Indigenous, women, girls, and 2S+ have and are doing.
-This will highlight positive work continuously being done while creating opportunities to educate governmental institutions on what can and should be done to act on the many recommendations. - This platform will also include specific accountabilities for the allocation and utilization of funds provided by Governmental bodies for the purposes of work relating to the advancement of justice for Indigenous women, girls, and 2S+ and/or MMIWG2S+ related work.

-Indigenous-led Tribunal: BCFNJC, BC and Canada will work towards the creation of a provincial Indigenous-led Tribunal who will have power across jurisdictions and will be responsible for receiving complaints in relation to injustices faced by Indigenous women, girls, and 2S+.

-- The Tribunal will be assigned the power to compel bodies to comply with recommendations and will be able to respond to both systemic and individual complaints and concerns. - The Tribunal will make space for First Nation communities to create their own process for conflict resolution with the power to hold systems responsible. - This strategy will seek to work in tandem with the work being done on the development of the Indigenous and Human Rights Ombudsperson while seeking to advance this call to move from recommendations to mandated action.

-Media: BCFNJC, BC and Canada will develop a framework for media relations and reporting regarding instances of violence and injustice experienced by Indigenous women, girls, and 2S+.
+- A MMIWG2S+ Crown Counsel and BC Prosecution Service liaison who will be included in all cases involving MMIWG2S+.
+Including the power to reopen, access and subpoena all cases to past and present police files.
+This includes ensuring family and loved ones are included in the process at all stages. - Support for the creation and implementation of the Red Dress Alert as envisioned by Indigenous women, girls, and 2SLGBTQIA+. - C. Public Platform: Building on the work of Strategy 16, BCFNJC, BC and Canada will establish standards for data collection and reporting on progress and actions made to implement the IWJP and the various calls and recommendations from Indigenous women, girls, and 2SLGBTQIA+ including the 231 Calls for Justice. - BCFNJC and BC will develop regular reporting protocols for all governmental ministries, police forces, and other relevant actors, to allow for ongoing assessment of progress.
+A centralized, accessible, transparent, and interactive platform will be developed to display these updates. - The public platform will also hold space to uphold all the previous and current work that Indigenous, women, girls, and 2SLGBTQIA+ have and are doing.
+This will highlight positive work continuously being done while creating opportunities to educate governmental institutions on what can and should be done to act on the many recommendations. - This platform will also include specific accountabilities for the allocation and utilization of funds provided by Governmental bodies for the purposes of work relating to the advancement of justice for Indigenous women, girls, and 2SLGBTQIA+ and/or MMIWG2S+ related work. - D. Indigenous-led Tribunal: BCFNJC, BC, and Canada will work towards the creation of a provincial Indigenous-led Tribunal who will have power across jurisdictions and will be responsible for receiving complaints in relation to injustices faced by Indigenous women, girls, and 2SLGBTQIA+. - The Tribunal will be assigned the power to compel bodies to comply with recommendations and will be able to respond to both systemic and individual complaints and concerns. - The Tribunal will make space for First Nation communities to create their own process for conflict resolution with the power to hold systems responsible. - This strategy will seek to work in tandem with the work being done on the development of the Indigenous and Human Rights Ombudsperson while seeking to advance this call to move from recommendations to mandated action. - E. Media: BCFNJC, BC, and Canada will develop a framework for media relations and reporting regarding instances of violence and injustice experienced by Indigenous women, girls, and 2SLGBTQIA+.
 More specifically, this includes the following:

-• The framework will include an outlined best practices protocol to follow when an Indigenous woman, girl, or 2S+ goes missing and/or is found murdered.
+The framework will include an outlined best practices protocol to follow when an Indigenous woman, girl, or 2SLGBTQIA+ goes missing and/or is found murdered.
 This includes ensuring an increase in culturally sensitive media exposure and protocol on how to properly conduct an interview with family and survivors.

-Prevention
+2. Prevention

-Objective: Preventative and proactive measures will be implemented to decrease anti-Indigenous racism, sexism, harm, and violence, as committed against Indigenous women, girls, and 2S+ in BC.
-This includes the development of sustainable, long-term funding aimed at preventing violence against, providing protection for, and supporting the overall well-being of Indigenous women, girls, and 2S+ as imagined and led by Indigenous women, girls, and 2S+.
+Objective: Preventative and proactive measures will be implemented to decrease anti-Indigenous racism, sexism, harm, and violence, as committed against Indigenous women, girls, and 2SLGBTQIA+ in BC.
+This includes the development of sustainable, long-term funding aimed at preventing violence against, providing protection for, and supporting the overall well-being of Indigenous women, girls, and 2SLGBTQIA+.